 This flow comprises four key operations:

-A DUT’s progress while being configured and then connecting to the Electric Imp impCloud will be indicated on its LED with a number of these patterns.
+A DUT’s progress while being configured and then connecting to the impCloud will be indicated on its LED with a selection of these patterns.

-The DUT now runs the deployed factory firmware.
-The device must be blessed for end-use, ie. become a Production Device, or it will be rejected by the Electric Imp impCloud when an end-user attempts to activate it.
+The DUT runs the deployed factory firmware.
+The DUT must be blessed for end-use, ie. become a Production Device, or it will be rejected by the impCloud when an end-user attempts to activate it.
 If the device is not blessed, it must be considered a development device: to be used by you and your developer colleagues, but not by an end-user.

-Once blessed, the DUT is now a production device that is registered with the Electric Imp billing system.
-It has also been assigned to a Production Device Group.
-Whenever an update to the application firmware is deployed to the group, the device will receive the new code automatically and without end-user intervention.
+Once blessed, the DUT is now a Production Device and has been registered with the Electric Imp billing system.
+It has also been assigned to its Production Device Group.
+Whenever an update to the application firmware is deployed to this group, the Production Device will receive the new code automatically and without end-user intervention.
 This bond is effectively permanent; unlike a development device, the end-user cannot change the blessed device’s application firmware.

 The successful completion of this stage of the factory process will be signalled to your server if you have made use of the Blessing webhook.

-The factory firmware should be coded to clear the blessed production device’s network settings and factory enrollment token after blessing.
+The factory firmware should be coded to clear the now-blessed Production Device’s network settings and enrollment token.
 This ensures that the unit will be in a clean state when an end-user activates their newly purchased device.
-This is simply a matter of including the factory API call imp.clearconfiguration() at the end of the production device code flow in your factory firmware.

-The production device will download its intended application firmware at this time, though you may elect to have the software download once an end-user has activated the device in the field.
-The former is recommended for applications which require a new device to begin operating as soon as it is powered on — for example, your product displays set-up instructions on a screen or performs some other pre-configuration task.
+The Production Device will download its intended application firmware at this time, unless you have elected to have the software download once an end-user has activated the device in the field, as shown above.

 Downloading the application firmware immediately is the default, and will take place as soon as the callback function executed by the sever.bless() call completes.
 For this reason, it’s important to include the call to imp.clearconfiguration() within that callback.

-Given good prior testing in the lab and in the factory, the connected factory process should proceed smoothly, as has been demonstrated by many Electric Imp customers.
+Given rigorous testing in the lab before you move to the Connected Factory, the Connected Factory Process should proceed smoothly, as has been demonstrated time and again by many Electric Imp customers.
 If you do experience difficultly, there are a number of key factors you should consider before contacting Electric Imp for assistance.

 When a DUT first connects to the impCloud, it checks whether it is running the most up-to-date version of impOS™ that it has been allowed to run.
 If an update is available, this will be downloaded and installed now: the status LED will go solid green for the duration of the upgrade process.
 This is not an indication that blessing was a success — the DUT has not yet downloaded and executed your factory firmware.

 The update duration is relatively short but dependent on local Internet conditions — connectivity, the presence of a proxy, etc. — so you should not assume your factory firmware will run after a measured time.
 The duration of the ‘BlinkUp → possible update → restart → test-and-bless’ cycle will likely be different between your lab and your factory, and may even differ between DUTs, depending on connectivity conditions.

 When updating is complete, the DUT will restart, re-connect, and download and run the factory firmware — subject to the potential issues described below.

 If BlinkUp failed (indicated by a fast red flash, or the LED continuing to slowly flash orange), check the physical placement of the DUT relative to the BlinkUp Fixture’s emitter.
 During the testing phase, you may also wish to check the DUT’s BlinkUp circuit design and whether the product’s industrial design is impeding the signal path to the sensor.

-If BlinkUp succeeded (three seconds of solid green followed by red and amber flashes) but the DUT doesn't connect, check the WiFi credentials embedded in or retrieved by the factory firmware and passed into the server.factoryblinkup() call.
+If BlinkUp succeeded (three seconds of solid green followed by red and amber flashes) but the DUT doesn't connect to the impCloud, check the network credentials embedded in or retrieved by the factory firmware and passed into the server.factoryblinkup() call.

-Make sure the fixture is configured for network access using the Electric Imp mobile app.
+Make sure the BlinkUp Fixture is configured for network access using the Electric Imp mobile app.